jduimovich/appstudio-e2e-demos/README.md

 # appstudio-e2e-demos

-This repo contains a selection of App Studio Demos
+This repo contains a selection of App Studio Demos.
-The Demos consist of the Application and Components needed to bootstrap a demo as well as an "add-on" which adds content which is missing from app-studio generated gitops repos.
+The Demos consist of the Application and Components needed to bootstrap a demo as well as an "add-on" which adds content which may be missing from app-studio generated gitops repos.
+As these are fixed in app studio, the add-ons will be removed.

 Run `./run.sh` to try it on a app studio cluster ...